chann44/whisperit/README.md

-1. Next thing is AUTH
+1. Next thing is User navbar